-When a short term SMA crosses above a long term SMA it signals the beginning of a long term trend.
+When a short-term SMA crosses above a long-term SMA, it signals the beginning of a long-term trend.
 You can also use the SMAs as support and resistance levels.
-You can customize your simple moving averages by choosing the different time frames you want to look at.
+You can customize your moving averages by choosing the different time frames you want to look at.
 Getting in on a moving avg crossover is usually a bit more forgiving of a strategy, but that doesn’t mean you should fat-finger the trade.

-The sma is used to smooth out volatility.
+The SMA is used to smooth out volatility.
 This makes it easier to see a price trend.
-If the SMA is pointing up then you’ll know that the trend is bullish.
-If the SMA is pointing down then you’ll know that the trend is bearish.
+If the SMA points up, you’ll know the trend is bullish.
+If the SMA points down, you’ll know the trend is bearish.

-By using the simple moving averages you can identify changes in trends when trading stocks.
-The longer period you use for your SMA the smoother your trends will be.
-The shorter the time frame you use the more volatility you’ll see.
+Using simple moving averages, you can identify trends when trading stocks.
+The longer period you use for your SMA, the smoother your trends will be.
+The shorter your time frame, the more volatility you’ll see.

 The most popular SMAs for the golden cross are the 50 and 200 SMAs.
-When the 50 crosses the 200, the 200 SMA, which had been a strong resistance level, becomes support and the uptrend into a bullish market is strong.
-We teach moving averages live in our trade room each day.
-Check out our trading service to learn more.
+When the 50 crosses the 200, the 200 SMA, a strong resistance level, becomes support, and the uptrend into a bullish market is strong.

 SMA’s are one of the foundations of technical analysis.
 They can be used to tell you a lot at a glance.
-The simple moving average formula can be used as support and resistance or as a trend line.
+For example, the simple moving average formula can be used as support and resistance or as a trend line.

-Knowing the trend of the stock is going to help you know what to buy especially when trading options.
+Knowing the stock trend will help you know what to buy, especially when trading options.
 Knowing whether or not to buy calls (bullish) or puts (bearish) is the difference between profit and loss.

 Using the SMAs to find support and resistance is a great tool.
-SMA support and resistance is good for long term or swing trading.
-Just like following the crosses are.
+Like following the crosses, SMA support and resistance are good for long-term or swing trading.
 Use these indicators to tell you what direction the market is moving.

-You don’t want to make blind trades.
+You do not want to make blind trades.
 That’s why reading charts and using technical analysis is key.
-Take our free stock investment courses for more help.